zacharydestefano89/travel-route-planner/README.md

 - **Add Stops**: Use the "Add New Stop" expander to add up to 10 stops
 - **Stop Types**: Choose between "Mandatory" (must-visit) or "Optional" (nice-to-have)
 - **Manage Stops**: Remove individual stops or clear all stops
+- **TSP Analysis**: Click "Calculate Times to Add Stops" to analyze optimal routes with optional stops

 ### 2. Route Summary Page